-Within the laptop a standard videoconferencing programme was running allowing for point-to-point communication to the base station.
+Within the laptop a standard videoconferencing programme (Microsoft NetMeeting) was running allowing for point-to-point communication to the base station.
 The base station resided in a hospital where either a doctor or a consultant could use a standard computer to establish a link with the moving ambulance [Fig. 1].
+The specifications of the base station computer need not to be high.
+Any communication link can be used on the hospital side, but it is obvious that at least 384 Kbps should be available to the base computer, to match the maximum speed of the roaming one.
 An average quality web camera was installed on the base computer and allowed for two-way videoconferencing.
 That was not an essential requirement of the test but improved the feeling of the users and especially the patients, as they tend to be calmer viewing the image of a doctor.
 It also allowed for the consultant to visually demonstrate a method to the treating personnel.
 However, two-way videoconferencing posed an extra strain to the communication channel and lowered the quality of the ambulance-to-base station link.